What You Should Pack for a Trip to Svalbard

 Whilst not exactly essential, a Balaclava will be especially useful in keeping your face warm during snowstorms!
 Do remember not to wear it in the airport though as they may take you for one of those terrorists that the papers talk about.

 Hand warmers are basically like magical little radiators.
 Once activated (usually be squeezing them) they generate heat (by magic) for up to 4 hours.
 You can then pop them inside of your pockets or inside your boots for that extra bit of warmth during cold snaps or when going out on hikes.
+Before going up to Svalbard I did not even know that these existed.
+Happily, though, I got hold of a few and they were a God send.

 You can buy them here from Amazon and have them sent straight to your house in a matter of days!